This article shows about a power supply with a 14V 1 amp output.

 PCB Layout:

-- Place and solder components, including resistors, capacitors, diodes and MOSFET/IGBT half bridge drivers, following the circuit diagram.
+- Solder resistors, capacitors, diodes and MOSFET/IGBT half bridge drivers in line with the circuit schematic.

 Connect Transformer: